 5. Belief in the Day of Judgement

 The Day of Judgment is the inevitable event when each one of us will stand before our Creator and be questioned about our good and bad deeds.
 Every one of our actions will be accounted for, regardless of size.

 On this momentous Day, Allah, the All-Just, will settle all matters fairly and no person will be wronged.
+Ultimate justice will be served.
 Everyone’s rights will be returned.
 All will be treated justly, by either the reward of Paradise, or the punishment of the Hellfire.
 Without a Day of Judgement, life would be grossly unfair, as not everyone receives justice in this world.

 6. Belief in Divine Destiny